coastal-science/call-catalog-viewer/FAQ.md

 |J, K and L pods together, Juan de Fuca Strait |
 -->

-## What can we learn from killer whale sounds?
+## Insights into Killer Whales Through Acoustics

-The call dialect of a killer whale kin group is learned by calves as they grow up and are retained for life.
-Thus, dialects are passed on from generation to generation and are a cultural reflection of the lineage of a particular pod, clan, or population, which may persist for centuries.
+The call dialect of a killer whale kin group is learned by calves as they grow up and is retained for life.
+Thus, dialects are passed on from generation to generation and are a cultural reflection of the lineage of a particular pod, clan, or population, which persist for many decades and possibly centuries.
 Patterns of similarities and differences in the dialects of resident pods have revealed much about their ancestry, with some pods being very closely related and others more distant.

 The dialects of orcas are also a useful and important tool for studying the seasonal movement patterns of different pods and populations.
 Remote underwater acoustical devices placed on the seafloor or hydrophones cabled to shore collect recordings of killer whale sounds, which can then be interpreted to identify the population and, for Resident orcas, the clan or pod(s) present.
-Passive acoustic monitoring is effective throughout the year, day and night, and during stormy weather.
+Passive acoustic monitoring (referred to as PAM) is effective throughout the year, day and night, and during stormy weather.

+## Additional Resources

-For those wishing to take a deeper dive into killer whale dialects and how they are used to monitor the seasonal movements of the whales, the following are some relevant scientific publications:
+### For those wishing to take a deeper dive into killer whale dialects and how they are used to monitor the seasonal movements of the whales, the following are some relevant scientific publications:

 > Deecke, V.B., Ford, J.K.B., and Slater, P.J.B.
 2005.
 The vocal behaviour of mammal-eating killer whales: communicating with costly calls. _Animal Behaviour_, 69:395-405. https://doi.org/10.1016/j.anbehav.2004.04.014

+> Deecke, V.B., Ford, J.K.B. and Spong, P. 2000.
+Dialect change in resident killer whales (Orcinus orca): Implications for vocal learning and cultural transmission.
+Animal Behaviour, 60 (5):629-638. https://doi.org/10.1006/anbe.2000.1454

 > Ford, J.K.B.
 1989.
 Acoustic behaviour of resident killer whales (Orcinus orca) in British Columbia. _Canadian Journal of Zoology_, 67:727-745. https://doi.org/10.1139/z89-105